BluffinMuffin/Protocol/Documentation/BluffinMuffin.Protocol.Game.TableInfoCommand.md

           }
         },
         "Limit": {
-          "description": "The type of blinds the table uses (NoLimit, PotLimit, FixedLimit) See 'BluffinMuffin.Protocol.DataTypes.LimitOptions' for more details", "type": "BluffinMuffin.Protocol.DataTypes.LimitOptions",
+          "description": "The type of limit the table uses (NoLimit, PotLimit, FixedLimit) See 'BluffinMuffin.Protocol.DataTypes.LimitOptions' for more details", "type": "BluffinMuffin.Protocol.DataTypes.LimitOptions",
           "properties": {
             "OptionType": {